Aliases for TNFSF13B Gene

 GeneCards Summary for TNFSF13B Gene

 TNFSF13B (Tumor Necrosis Factor Superfamily Member 13b) is a Protein Coding gene.
-Diseases associated with TNFSF13B include Sialadenitis and Chronic Graft Versus Host Disease.
-Among its related pathways are PEDF Induced Signaling and TNF Signaling (sino).
+Diseases associated with TNFSF13B include Sialadenitis and Hypersensitivity Reaction Type Ii Disease.
+Among its related pathways are Regulation of activated PAK-2p34 by proteasome mediated degradation and TNF Superfamily Pathway: Human Ligand-Receptor Interactions and their Associated Functions.
 GO annotations related to this gene include receptor binding and tumor necrosis factor receptor binding.
 An important paralog of this gene is TNFSF12-TNFSF13.

 UniProtKB/Swiss-Prot for TNFSF13B Gene